Harishchanti/comboproducts/README.md

 9. Refer "Smaple-curl-request" file to test the api's

-10. Open "licious.mwb" file to check Table design
+10. Open "licious.mwb" file in mysql workbench to check Table design